neurodata/neurodata.io/content/about/agreements.md

 #### All In

-We agree that family and health take priority, but after that, our research does.
+We agree to take our research seriously.
 We are deeply committed to each other and our team, and have finite resources, so focusing our [energy](http://a.co/aPrBEkq) on our research goals is a key to our success.

 #### Maximally Intrinsically Motivated for Successful Mission Critical Research